joelhawksley/identity/talks/2021/slides.md

 ![fit](img/counters-diff-highlighted.png)

-^ In one case using number with delimiter, and one case without.
+^ We can see that for one counter, we wrapped the amount in number with delimiter

+^ And in the other case, ae didn't.

-^ This led to visual inconsistencies, but only with large numbers of commits,
+^ This led to visual inconsistencies,

-^ something we'd never expect a developer think about when working on a feature.
+^ but only in edge cases we'd never expect a developer think about when working on a feature.

 ---